jan-beukes/jplay/README.md

 # Jplay
-A simple video player
+A simple video player made with [raylib](https://www.raylib.com) and the [ffmpeg](https://ffmpeg.org/) libs

-capable of most formats supported by ffmpeg (so everything)

 can integrate with yt-dlp to stream video from youtube

 The original version can be found at https://github.com/jan-beukes/jplayer

-odin bindings are a fixed version of [odin-ffmpeg-bindings](https://github.com/numbers-zz/odin-ffmpeg-bindings)
+odin ffmpeg bindings are a fixed version of [odin-ffmpeg-bindings](https://github.com/numbers-zz/odin-ffmpeg-bindings)

 ## Build
 **Dependencies**